-Boasting a wealth of benefits from carbon savings, reduced build costs and enhanced life-expectancy, warm mix asphalt offers the same high quality and performance when compared to its hot mix equivalent, with a number of Aggregate Industries’ customers already seeing the benefit WMS brings to its projects.
+Boasting a wealth of benefits from carbon savings, reduced build costs and enhanced life-expectancy, warm mix asphalt offers the same high quality and performance when compared to its hot mix equivalent, with a number of Aggregate Industries’ customers already seeing the benefit WMA brings to its projects.

 Mixing at temperatures 20°- 40°C lower than hot mix asphalt (HMA) allows for a significant reduction in CO2 emissions by using less fossil fuels and resources during the manufacturing process.
 In addition, nuisance fuming, odour and steam at the project site are minimal, enabling enhanced and safer working conditions at both the plant and site.